Turki-Alzhrani/ferrantiEffect/README.md

 2. Open the `Case3AtLoad100` file in MATLAB.
 3. Run the simulation.
 All readings will be available through display blocks in the model.

-Aurthers [Turki Alzahrani,Omar Alghamdi,Hashim Althomali,Turki Althobiti]
+Aurthers [Turki Alzahrani,Omar Alghamdi,Hashim Althumali,Turki Althobiti]